What is Freedom Aquatics?

 Disqualification – This can happen for a variety of reasons including starting early (false start), performing an illegal stroke or turn, etc. The reason for the DQ is usually listed on the results sheet.

 Meet entries are due to the Meet host club weeks before the meet.
 Once the entries are submitted, the swimmer’s spot is secured and Freedom Aquatics has guaranteed payment to the host team.
-Changes cannot be made after the deadline.
+Changes cannot be made after the registration deadline.

 All Freedom Aquatics competitive Swim Team members whose accounts are active and in good standing may attend this trip.
 There are no cut or time standards required for eligibility.